tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

 Metadata is data about data.
 Take, for example, an experiment comparing the expression profiles of different tissues in the plant *Arabidopisis thaliana*.
-One key piece of metadata here is the species.
-Another key piece of metadata to capture would be which expressions profiles were associated with which tissue samples.
+In this example the species, *A. thaliana*, is a key piece of metadata that needs to be recorded and associated with the data.
+Another key piece of metadata to make sense of the data in this example is the tissue.
+In other words one would need to record the tissue associated each expression profile.
 These types of metadata are called descriptive metadata.
-Without this descriptive metadata it would be impossible to draw any conclusions from the data.
+Without these descriptive metadata it would be impossible to draw any conclusions from the data.

-When working with digital files one can also think of file sizes and checksums of the files themselves as metadata.
-This type of metadata is called structural metadata and it can be useful to ensure that files have not become corrupted.
+When working with digital files one can also think of sizes and checksums of the files themselves as metadata.
+This type of metadata is called structural metadata.
+Structural metadata can be useful to ensure that files have not become corrupted.
-For example, sequencing companies typically provide MD5 checksums along side the raw data files so that one can verify that the downloaded files contain the expected content.
+For example, sequencing companies typically provide MD5 checksums alongside the raw data files so that one can verify that the downloaded sequence files contain the expected content.

-INTRODUCE ADMIN METADATA...
+There is also a third type of metadata called administrative metadata.
+Administrative metadata is used to manage data as a resource.
+For example a UniProt identifier is a piece of administrative metadata used manage a protein in the UniProt database.

 Although metadata is essential for making sense of data finding solutions for packaging it with the data can be difficult.
 In some cases metadata resides